Code-Institute-Submissions/Fitness-tracker-MS3/README.md

 ## Testing

+All tests have been run manually through the console in google chrome.
+I have also utilising the debugger; on the lines the errors are appearing in the try and break down these errors further.
+Along with running the code through a syntax validator to pick up errors.
+I found the debugger; test and debug tool to be the most efficient with breaking down problems, utilising the console/sources.

+I have also had family members testing out the fitness tracker, and playing with the intereactions of creating and deleting features, to get feedback on the usibility and functions.

 Found bugs/ errors

-Matching workouts created by to a users dashboard, as initially when you logged in you could see all workouts created by all users, rather than just your own
+issue 1 - Matching workouts created by to a users dashboard, as initially when you logged in you could see all workouts created by all users, rather than just your own

-Heroku created a number of bugs for me to resolve, typically due to my inexperience with using Heroku, along with using VSC as my desired platform to build in.
+issue 2 - Heroku created a number of bugs for me to resolve, typically due to my inexperience with using Heroku, along with using VSC as my desired platform to build in.

+issue 3 - CERTIFICATE_VERIFY_FAILED which i initally thought was linked to the IP whitelist, however the connection string for MONGO_URI required some additional arguments in to successfully establish a connection with the database. https://pythonise.com/categories/python/connecting-to-a-microsoft-azure-cosmos-db-with-python-and-the-mongodb-ap

-Mentor review - Overall positive feedback from my mentor, Jonathon he suggested looking into different ways imagery could be added such as a src outside of the website  which you could like to, however as it wasn’t a requirement for this project I decided not to make it a focal point
+Mentor review - Overall positive feedback from my mentor, Jonathon he suggested looking into different ways imagery could be added such as a src outside of the website  which you could like to, however as it wasn’t a requirement for this project I decided not to make it a focal point.

-CERTIFICATE_VERIFY_FAILED which i initally thought was linked to the IP whitelist, however the connection string for MONGO_URI required some additional arguments in to successfully establish a connection with the database. https://pythonise.com/categories/python/connecting-to-a-microsoft-azure-cosmos-db-with-python-and-the-mongodb-ap
+Manual testing for css styling was done through the live preview port, in visual code.

 ## Device/Browser Testing